Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Northern Illinois has combined with its opponents to put up more than 62.5 points only twice this year.
+- Northern Illinois has combined with its opponents to score more than 60.5 points just two times this year.

-- Saturday's over/under is 2.3 points lower than the two team's combined 64.8 points per game average.
+- The combined points per game average of the two teams, 64.8, is 4.3 points more than Saturday's over/under.

-- These two squads combine to surrender 61.5 points per game, 1.0 fewer than this contest's over/under.
+- These two squads surrender a combined 61.5 points per game, 1.0 more than this contest's over/under.

-- The average total in Huskies games this season is 54.6, 7.9 points fewer than Saturday's total of 62.5 .
+- Huskies games have an average total of 54.6 points this season, 5.9 fewer than Saturday's over/under.

-- The 62.5 total in this game is 5.5 points higher than the 57.0 average total in Eagles games this season.
+- The 60.5 over/under in this game is 3.5 points above the 57.0 average total in Eagles games this season.

 Northern Illinois Stats and Trends